Subscribe

 How long can an adult dog be in a crate?

 The average adult dog can comfortably be in their crate for 6 to 8 hours a day.
-Any longer can cause serious physical and mental decline.
-However, you will want to monitor your dog for their personal time limit.
-Most senior dogs can’t be in as long as younger adults can.
+However, every dog is unique, and you will want to monitor your dog for their personal time limit.
+Most senior dogs can’t be in as long as younger adults can, especially if they’re experiencing incontinence.